vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

    Refer to [how to create refreshToken](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html).
 4. Update `VCDMachineTemplate` objects of both Control plane and workers with the whereabouts of TKG OVA, which will be used as a template for the cluster VMs.
 Refer to the informational comments of the example YAML.
 5. Update `KubeadmControlPlane` object(s) with the below details of Kubernetes components.
-The values must match the Kubernetes version of the corresponding template specified in `VCDMachineTemplate` object(s).
-See the [script to extract Kubernetes component versions from TKG Bill of materials](#tkgm_bom).
+The values must come from the TKG OVA specified in `VCDMachineTemplate` object(s).
+See the [script to get Kubernetes, etcd, coredns versions from TKG OVA](#tkgm_bom).
     1. Update `KubeadmControlPlane.spec.version`, `KubeadmControlPlane.spec.kubeadmConfigSpec.dns`,
        `KubeadmControlPlane.spec.kubeadmConfigSpec.etcd`, `KubeadmControlPlane.spec.kubeadmConfigSpec.imageRepository`.
        The above sample file has the values corresponding to v1.20.8 Kubernetes version of TKG template.